-All required licenses or written evidence of exemption and identification must be carried while fishing.
+All required licenses or written evidence of exemption and identification must be carried on your person while fishing.

 Fishing Guide License

 Fishing guides must possess an Oklahoma fishing guide license.
 This license costs \$90 unless the guide provides Coast Guard Mariner credentials, in which case the license costs \$20.
 For a list of licensed guides, visit wildlifedepartment.com.